About

 The Sharpest Tool in My Shed

 As for those tools, the one I use most as an editor, ghostwriter and coach isn’t what you might expect.
 It’s not what I’d expected.
 It’s not my grasp of techniques like story development and scene-writing.
 It’s not my organizational skill.
 It’s not my command of grammar.
 It’s my ear.
 The authors’ voices that have crowded my head for all these decades have helped me to acquire an ear for the subtlest of nuances that go into each writer’s unique voice.
-And this allows me to be true to that voice to the point of knowing whether or not to use a comma to signal a pause.
+And this allows me to be true to that voice to the point of knowing whether to use a comma to signal a pause.

 My mission is to make authors’ work shine rather than to impose grammatical “rules” at the expense of style or to re-create their voices in the image of my own.
 Of course, if you need help finding your voice, I’m more than happy to help with your search.
 But in the end, rest assured that it will be your story in every way.